95. THE JOB FOR AMY

 I thought you finished work at five, Amy. = Alan thought Amy finished work at five.

-I called you to tell you I not coming home yet. = Amy called Alan and told him she
+not coming home yet. = Amy called Alan and told him she

 not coming home yet.

-You said youn’t like Russell Preston, Amy. = Amy said she
+n’t like Russell Preston, Amy. = Amy said she

 n’t like Russell Preston.

-You said you n’t want to see him again. = Amy said she
+n’t want to see him again. = Amy said she

 n’t want to see him again.

-You said hea frightful bore. = Amy said he
+a frightful bore. = Amy said he

 a frightful bore.

-Suppose you start EXPLAINING now, Amy. - Iif you stop MAKING faces at me.
+Suppose you start EXPLAINING now, Amy. - I

 I met Russell Preston.
 I spent a most interesting evening with him.